 You may write about your basic knowledge of computers if it's a job profile related to the technical field.

 Moreover, various websites can help you find your hobbies and interests.
 You need to answer some questions, and the website will do the needful for you, which can be a great help.
 It might not be accurate, but it can set the pace for you to start thinking about your interests.

 It is safe to say that not many people pay attention to the “area of interest” section.
 And it is also pretty evident that this particular section plays a significant role in making your resume become a favorable one among many!

 Your work history and education will be similar to what your competitors will have on their resumes.
 But your interests are certainly going to set you apart from the lot.

-There’s no question why one should be more attentive about the area of interest section in their resumes.
-And a well-written resume can land you jobs that you might not be cut out for.
+There’s no question why one should be more attentive to the area of interest section in their resume.
+And a well-written resume can land you jobs you might not be cut out for.

 Your resume is a story about yourself that you tell everyone.
 Make sure it's a good one!